fishing/fishing.github.com/lures.md

 Spinners are similar to spoons in that they are topwater lures

+#### Inline Spinner

+Refers to a single length of metal with one or more spinners attached and a hook at the end.
+Examples include Yakima Rooster-tails and Panther Martin teardrop spinners.

+#### Bass fishing spinnerbaits

+These look like Y-shaped pieces of metal, usually with a teaser on one side and a hook + jig on the other.
+They're really versatile, though super professional bass anglers have been leaning toward bladed jigs and other spinner-inspired presentations these days.

 ### Swimbaits

 The word swimbait most commonly refers to a plastic that you thread onto a jighead, which is then called a swimjig.